ronnieholm/FSDataAccessSamples/EFExplicitUnitOfWork/ReadMe.md

-﻿This sample shows an explit implementation of the Unit of Work pattern via Entity Framework.
-To isolate the application from knowing about the ORM used, we wrap the Entity Framework Object Context Unit of Work in our own.
+﻿This sample shows an explicit implementation of the Unit of Work pattern via Entity Framework.
+To make the F# code more idiomatic, we wrap the Entity Framework DbContext Unit of Work in our own.

-Before running the sample, create the following LocalDb:
+Before running the sample, create the following LocalDb.
+Since we aren't using Entity Framework code-first, we need to alter the foreign keys to conform to the framework convention over configuration naming schema (ActorId -> Actor_Id):

     CREATE TABLE [dbo].[Actors] (
         [Id]   INT            IDENTITY (1, 1) NOT NULL,